Norbury: Urbanisation

 By 1900, Norbury was an affluent semi-rural suburb boasting two golf courses and cricket, football, tennis and bowls clubs.
 The first shopping parades on the London Road were constructed in 1900 and side roads behind the parades began to be laid out.
 Electric trams were introduced in 1901 connecting the town to Purley, however as Croydon trams and London trams used different systems and could not use the same tracks, when going to London passengers had to change in Norbury.
 During the next thirty years most of the housing in Norbury was constructed, with the houses and roads in different areas forming part of several residential estates.
 The most notable estate was the Norbury Cottage Garden Estate built in 1901 in thirty acres of land between Northborough Road and Semley Road, and which was the first cottage estate built by the London County Council.
 The population of Norbury had risen from 475 people in 1901 to 15,538 by 1931.

 During the second half of the twentieth century, many of the large Victorian villas were demolished and office blocks were built on their sites.
 Later many of the office blocks were themselves converted into residential apartments.
 In 1970 Norbury Fire Station was built to replace nearby Streatham Fire Station.

 Modern Norbury

 Today, Norbury is a built-up residential area housing a diverse and multi-cultural community.
-It has a variety of local commerce, with most of Norbury High Street consisting of newsagents and various independent businesses, as well as several pubs.
+It has a variety of local commerce, with most of Norbury High Street consisting of newsagents and various independent businesses, as well as one or two pubs.
 It is also very well connected to other areas, such as Crystal Palace, Croydon, Streatham and Central London.
 Norbury Station is in fare zone 3.
 Some locals consider the area to be in decline, with increased fly-tipping and anti-social behaviour, and a campaign has been started to reverse these changes.